astral-sh/ruff-vscode/README.md

 configuration is shared between the VS Code extension and the command-line tool, and between all contributors to the project.

+#### Python-based language server (Stable)

-However, to provide custom arguments to the Ruff CLI, you can use the `ruff.lint.args` and `ruff.format.args` settings in `settings.json`.
+If you're using the default Python-based language server, you can use the `ruff.lint.args` and `ruff.format.args` settings in `settings.json` to pass command-line arguments to Ruff.

 For example, to enable the `pyupgrade` rule set in VS Code, add the following to `settings.json`:

 ```json
 {